Hurricane Preparedness: Stay Ready, Stay Safe

 • All electrical equipment (stereos, computers, radios, etc.) should be placed on the floor and unplugged.

 • All loose objects should be placed in drawers or lockers.
-Papers, books, etc., are not to be left on top of desks.

 • Valuables should be placed in lockable drawers or lockers and should remain locked throughout the storm.
-Doors should be locked when occupants are not in the room.

 • Students who own cars should set the emergency brake and put the car in park or reverse gear.
 All windows should be closed and the car locked.